jarmo/test-page/README.md

 ## License

-Copyright (c) Jarmo Pertman.
+Copyright (c) Jarmo Pertman (jarmo.p at gmail.com).
 See LICENSE for details.